Skakarla2023/CSE-2024/Operating-System/Client-server-system_communication.md

 ![image](https://github.com/user-attachments/assets/cbaba678-712e-4c48-9831-b43f30ed92d6)

 #### Pipes
 These are IPC that contains 2 ends.

 Data is entered at one end and is retrieved at the other end.
 There are 2 types of pipes, named and ordinary.

 Ordinary pipe allow only one way communication.

 Named pipes allow 2 way communication.

 Ordinary pipes have a parent child communication, that they can be accessed by the processes that created or inherited them.

-Named pipes are more powerful than ordinary pipes, they exist even after the process using them has been terminated.They need to be explicitly deleted when no longer required.
+Named pipes are more powerful than ordinary pipes, they exist even after the process using them has been terminated.
+They need to be explicitly deleted when no longer required.

 ![image](https://github.com/user-attachments/assets/9168e9da-8bde-4e41-9826-73bce92128fd)